dmidlo/histdata.com-tools/docs/data-quality/report-compatibility.md

 behind actionable defects.
 These fields do not change finding severity, quality status, or exit policy.

+Catalog audits may also add a `remediation_plan` using `histdatacom.quality-remediation-plan.v1`.
+The section is derived from `ranked_gaps` and has independent bounded-sequence metadata under `payload_limits.remediation_plan`.
+Consumers should use `items`, `plan_item_count`, `included_plan_item_count`, `omitted_plan_item_count`, and `truncated` together rather than assuming every candidate is embedded.
+Each item preserves its `catalog_gap_rank` while adding a fixability-oriented `rank`, suggested selector/action/hint-code metadata, explicit `missing_fields`, and bounded `evidence`.
+Fixability scores and proposals are deterministic advisory planning aids; they are not applied remediation mappings and do not mutate reports, catalogs, files, or repository state.

 ## Update Workflow

 Do not update golden fixtures as a side effect of routine test runs.
 When a